ahmedel-bar/Writeups/CyLab SECURITY ACADEMY/Enhance!/Enhance!.md

 Download this image file and find the flag.
 ```

-Firstly, I downloaded the file using `wget` and opened it in the browser to see its content.
+Firstly, I downloaded the file using `wget` and opened it in the browser to see its content, but it was normal svg image.

 <img width="1835" height="349" alt="Screenshot 2026-05-18 184130" src="https://github.com/user-attachments/assets/6850baf9-5da5-4866-83da-6324582b1f0e" />